-When you have been blogging for a long time, you will have content that is on your site you wrote more than a year ago.
+When you have been blogging for a long time, you will have content on your site that you wrote more than a year ago.
 Go into that post and update it!

 Review your post and make sure that the information is still correct and that something has not changed.
-Take some time to do some keyword research to find out what similar phrases or terms go along with your content.
-Maybe you can explain the process more or give some history behind what it is you are talking about in the post.
+Take some time to do some keyword research to determine what similar phrases or terms go along with your content.
+Maybe you can explain the process more or give some history behind what you are talking about in the post.

-As long as the date is not in your URL (i.e., where your link is not mysite.com/month/year/article, or another similar form), change the date and push it back out as brand new content.
-If you currently have the date included, you should get that changed so your old content can update without breaking your site URL structure (leading to bad links).
+As long as the date is not in your URL (i.e., where your link is not mysite.com/month/year/article or another similar form), change the date and push it back out as brand new content.
+If you currently have the date included, you should get that changed to update your old content without breaking your site URL structure (leading to bad links).
 If you do not know how to do this, consult with a tech expert, so you do not mess up your site.

-Review the article and add affiliate links where you can so that if they click and buy – you can make money!
-A little bit of review with new keywords, headings, and links can bring the oldest content back to life again.
+Review the article and add affiliate links where you can use them so that if they click and buy – you can make money!
+A little bit of review with new keywords, headings, and links can bring the oldest content back to life.

 9. Continue to reshare your content on autopilot